Nailing the Security Audit with RRCU

 7. The connector’s label changes to Syncing, followed by Connected.
 You can view the logs to ensure that information is syncing.

 That’s it!
-Your GitLab instance is now integrated with ConductorOne.
+Your GitLab connector is now pulling access data into ConductorOne.

 Configure the GitLab integration using Terraform